muratk3n/thirdwave/en/README.md

 Slamming GS.. usually not seen at this level.

-NatSec Adv Jake Sullivan: "We’re not about trying to make the world safe for multinational investment; we’re about creating jobs and raising wages here in the United States.
+NatSec Adv Sullivan: "We’re not about trying to make the world safe for multinational investment; we’re about creating jobs and raising wages here in the United States.
 So our priority is not to get access for Goldman Sachs in China; our priority is to make sure that we are dealing with China’s trade abuses that are harming American jobs and American workers in the United States"

 [Link](https://www.whitehouse.gov/briefing-room/press-briefings/2021/02/04/press-briefing-by-press-secretary-jen-psaki-and-national-security-advisor-jake-sullivan-february-4-2021/)